eyra/fertility-prediction-challenge/README.md

 For this challenge the F1 leaderboard is the main leaderboard.

 ℹ️ The Python code to calculate the metric scores used to create the challenge leaderboards are included in this repo.
-You can separate the challenge example data into a train and test set and use the ```score(prediction_path, ground_truth_path, output)``` function in ```run.py``` to determine your method performance scores on the training data.
+You can separate the challenge training data into a training and test set and use the ```score(prediction_path, ground_truth_path, output)``` function in ```run.py``` to determine your method performance scores on the training data.

 ## License